Aaron-AA0721/TransKnight/README.md

     `Download and unzip COMP3329ProjectGroup30SourceCode.zip`<br>
     `Open UnityHub, click "Add" to add the project`<br>
     `Open the project using Unity 2022.3.17f1`<br>
+All the scenes are in Assets/Scenes and all scripts are in Assets/Self-Made Assets/Scripts

 Possible problem on Mac:<br>
 Click "Open Anyway" to continue